volzinnovation/kniffel/README.md

 ## 📄 Software License

 MIT License - Feel free to use, modify, and distribute!
+Created with Claude Opus 4.5 / Google Gemini on Antigravity.

 ## Buy the real thing